vctaragao/todo-list-api/README.md

   - `/storage`: Folder that will container the differentes ways of persistance that the project has (Mysql, Memory, Redis, etc.)
   - `/cmd`: Folder for holding the main files of the project.
 - **Application Layer**
-  - `/internal/create`: Use-case for the creation of a task
+  - `internal/todo_list.go`: File to serve as a Facade for the application as the name follows the name of the project
-  - `/internal/*.go`: Files to be for general use inside the application layer (repository.go, etc.)
+  - `/internal/application/*.go`: Files to be for general use inside the application layer (repository.go, etc.)
+  - `/internal/application/create_trask`: Use-case for the creation of a task
 - **Domain Layer**
-  - `/internal/entity`: Folder holding the Entityes of the project
+  - `/internal/application/entity`: Folder holding the Entityes of the project

 ### Domain Driven Desing